miakd/miakd.github.io/_posts/2024-04-15-This-movement-will-take-you-so-high-and-so-low.md

 ---
 layout: post
 title: This Movement Will Take You So High and So Low
-subtitle: A love letter to myself and to the revolution
 ---

 I started this in 2022 and it's finally out :0 it's the first creative and personal peice I've published which is both exciting and unnerving!!
 Check out the published version [***here***](https://acme-journal.org/index.php/acme/article/view/2388) or find the full text below.
 It's an honor have this be a part of an incredible [***letter series***](https://acme-journal.org/index.php/acme/issue/view/141) by the Desireable Futures Geography Collective.
 Let me know what you think, I would love to see how it travels in the world!